RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 Start and watch the build, which will take about a minute to complete:

+`oc project userXX-inventory`

-`oc start-build inventory-quarkus --from-file target/*-runner.jar --follow -n userXX-inventory`
+`oc start-build inventory-quarkus --from-file target/*-runner.jar --follow`

 You should see a **Push successful** at the end of the build output and it.
 To verify that deployment is started and completed automatically, run the following command via CodeReady Workspaces Terminal :

-`oc rollout status -w dc/inventory-quarkus -n userXX-inventory`
+`oc rollout status -w dc/inventory-quarkus`

 And wait for the result as below: